JetBrains/intellij-sdk-docs/reference_guide/intellij_artifacts.md

 * [Snapshots repository](https://www.jetbrains.com/intellij-repository/snapshots/) for EAP candidates and the latest EAP for each branch.

 Both the Releases and Snapshots repositories have two types of content:
-* Artifacts for cross-platform, zip distributions of IntelliJ IDEA binaries and source code.
+* Artifacts for cross-platform, ZIP distributions of IntelliJ IDEA binaries and source code.
 These artifacts are not intended to be accessed directly from a plugin project's `build.gradle` file.
 The `gradle-intellij-plugin` will access them as-needed for a plugin project.
 * Artifacts for individual modules from the IntelliJ Platform.